dvenkatsagar/dvenkatsagar.github.io/README.md

 # dvenkatsagar.github.io
-The project is will always be under construction.
+The project will always be under construction.